Kingdeyveed52/Kingdeyveed52-Data-Warehouse-SQL-Project/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-Specifications
+**Specifications**

-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+**Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.

-Data Quality: Cleanse and resolve data quality issues prior to analysis.
+**Data Quality**: Cleanse and resolve data quality issues prior to analysis.

-Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+**Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.

-Scope: Focus on the latest dataset only; historization of data is not required.
+**Scope**: Focus on the latest dataset only; historization of data is not required.

-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+**Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.